qcri-social/AIDR/Installation-instructions.md

 # 3. Persister (aidr-persister)

 * Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`
+* Modify the `utils/Config.java` file appropriately.
+Ensure that you have read-write permissions for the DEFAULT_PERSISTER_FILE_PATH and SCD1_URL.
+* Appropriately set the `persisterMainUrl` in the `system.properties` file under `aidr-manager`.
 * Deploy `aidr-persister-X.war` to Glassfish using the instructions above.

 # 4. Manager (aidr-manager)